How To Launch Google Analytics 4 (GA4) On Shopify in Minutes

 Each of the steps can be anything you want.

-So a session start => product view => video play => add to cart => purchase is totally doable in this property if you are collecting this event data.
+You can create a funnel with session start => product view => video play => add to cart => purchase and break down by mobile vs desktop.

-How To Publish GA4 via Google Tag Manager on Shopify
+How To Publish GA4 on Shopify

 Learn how to get a new Google Analytics 4 property setup and running for your Shopify store.